 - Optimize the stop loss: Stop losses usually do not work well for mean-reversion, from what I have read.
 I am generally not a fan of optimizing stop losses, but why not test it ourselves and gently optimize to see what happens?

 I now have 1-3 new ideas which I will add to my list.
 I did not make any changes to my rules during Step 5, Manual Testing, but rather made notes for improvements or new trading ideas.
 Changing rules is curve-fitting (yes, I am repeating myself).
 We can never be married to our ideas.
 Take your idea out for a cup of coffee, see if anything clicks, if not, move along to the next idea (props to Laurent Bernut for the dating metaphor: Better System Trader Episode 177).

 Do you have a trading idea that you want me to put through our process and see if it would make a valid trading system?
-Leave me a message on the Contact form and we can discuss.
+Leave me a message below and we can discuss.

 - Short Term Trading Strategies That Work, Larry Connors, Cesar Alvarez

 Did you like what you read?
 Do you want to see more?
 Subscribe now and receive our email twice every month, with the Trading System Idea of the Week and other fun stuff.